pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 At a high level, we'll change the `hp_cleanup_swf` to tag `cell_or_pin` before reading the value pointed by `cell`, and only CAS in the new pinned value if the cell is still tagged.
+Thanks to mutual exclusion, we know `cell_or_pin` can't be re-tagged by another thread.
-We only have to update the `for record in records` block.
+Only the `for record in records` block has to change.

 {% codeblock hp_cleanup_swf_no_time_travel.py %}
 def hp_cleanup_swf_no_time_travel(limbo, records):